Club Doncaster Sports Village

-The Eco-Power Stadium (formerly known as Keepmoat Stadium) is a multi-purpose stadium in Doncaster, England, with a capacity of 15,231.
+The Club Doncaster Sports Village (formerly known as Keepmoat Stadium, and Eco-Power Stadium) is a multi-purpose stadium in Doncaster, England, with a capacity of 15,231.
 It cost approximately £20 million to construct, as part of the wider Lakeside Sports Complex that it resides within which in total cost approximately £32 million, and is used by Doncaster Rovers, Doncaster Rugby League Club and Doncaster Rovers Belles Ladies Football Club.